shihs/blog/_posts/2018-10-19-[R]variable types.md

 # v_ch
 # [1] "a" "b" "c"
 ```
-What if we give different types?
+What if we give a vector different type of elements?
 ```r
 v <- c(1, "2")
 # v
 #[1] "1" "2"
 ```
-As you can see, R will force 1 to be character.
+As you can see, R forces 1 to be character.

 But what is the priority?
 Why not "2" become numeric?